Eontec/eontec.github.io/_posts/2023-06-13-Black-Guild-V3C1.md

 "Ah, I'm here."

-The "Ministry of Monster Countermeasures" stands proudly by the Imperial Palace.
+The "Ministry of Monster Control" stands proudly by the Imperial Palace.

 　This building, the cornerstone of national defense, is a very sturdy and magnificent structure.